NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

 - Higher Secondary School Certificate (HSC) Examination, Science | Notre Dame College, Dhaka (_2017 - 2019_)

 ## Work Experience
+**Lead, Software & Autonomous Sub-Team, Team Ogrodoot -অগ্রদূত (_September 2024 - Present_)**
+- Leading the software and autonomous works for the team.
+- Works include mostly preparing the Mars Rover of the team for the autonomous tasks.
+- Contribution in leading the team into the final round of IRC'25 and semifinal round of IRDC'25 and still the competition is not end for us!

 **Technical Secretary (Software) @ Robotic Society of RUET (RSR) (_May 2024 - Present_)**
-- Planning to work on the Mars Rover by Team Ogrodoot, which is a group of space enthusiasts undergraduate students from RUET and a wing of RSR.
+- Working on the Mars Rover by Team Ogrodoot, which is a group of space enthusiasts undergraduate students from RUET and a wing of RSR.
 - Collaborated with external mentors and experts to stay updated with the latest software technologies and methodologies.
 - Organized coding workshops and training sessions for society members to enhance their programming skills.